yb278/FractalPlotting/README.md

    Implement strategies to handle computational complexity and improve rendering performance.

 4. **Interactive Visualization**
-   Enhance the project with features like zooming, color customization, and parameter tweaking for Julia sets.
+   Enhance the project with features like zooming and color customization
 ---

 ## Features